-Former Auburn standout quarterback Dameyune Craig, who helped the Tigers to a 2013 SEC Championship and a BCS Championship berth this year, serves as Auburn's co-offensive coordinator and wide receivers coach.
+Former Auburn standout quarterback Dameyune Craig, who helped the Tigers to a 2013 SEC Championship and a BCS Championship berth last year, enters his second season as Auburn's co-offensive coordinator and wide receivers coach.
 Craig spent the three seasons prior to returning to Auburn as the quarterbacks coach and recruiting coordinator at Florida State.

-Auburn is tied for the biggest turnaround in college football history in NCAA records at +8.5 games.
-Sophomore Sammie Coates ranks second nationally with 22.13 yards per reception, 38 catches for 841 yards and seven touchdowns.
+In 2013, Auburn had the second biggest turnaround in college football history in NCAA records at +8.0 games.
+Sophomore Sammie Coates ranked third nationally with 21.48 yards per reception, 42 catches for 902 yards and seven touchdowns.

 Craig played quarterback at Auburn from 1994-97, where he still holds numerous Auburn passing records, including completions (216) and passing yards (3,227) in a season as well as a single-game record for most net yards gained (445 vs. Army in 1996; 75 rush, 370 pass).
 Craig, who led Auburn to an 18-7 mark in 25 career starts, was an exceptional student-athlete on and off the field, earning Academic All-SEC honors as a senior in 1997.